Magnetism and Electricity

 If the wire is not perpendicular to the magnetic field, but at an angle $\theta$ say, then the only the perpendicular component is considered and calculated as follows.

-magnetic flux inside a long, influence of the material - magnetische Flussdichte im Inneren einer langen Spule, Einfluss von Materie auf die Flussdichte
+magnetic flux inside a long coil, influence of the material - magnetische Flussdichte im Inneren einer langen Spule, Einfluss von Materie auf die Flussdichte

 magnetic force on a moving charge